sjc17/100-days-of-code/log.md

 **Link(s) to work**: [twitch.tv JSON API](https://codepen.io/sjcUofA/pen/xWVzoB?editors=1111)

+### Day 4: March 16, 2018

+**Today's Progress**: Made JavaScript display all channels and whether they are streaming.
+Also implemented all, online, and offline buttons.
+All that is remaining is CSS to make the web page easier on the eyes.

+**Thoughts**: I'm very satisfied with my work today, but now I feel like CSS3 has become my weak point.
+I think I'll give it a little extra time tomorrow before beginning the algorithm challenges in freeCodeCamp.

+**Link(s) to work**: [twitch.tv JSON API](https://codepen.io/sjcUofA/pen/xWVzoB?editors=1111)

 ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)